Ame vs. Okashi: What’s the Difference in Meaning?

-Okashi, Wagashi, and Dagashi are the 3 Japanese words for snacks, candies and sweets, but specifically, they have a somewhat different meaning as I wrote about it before.
+Okashi, Wagashi, and Dagashi are 3 Japanese words for snacks or confectionery.
+But they slightly differ in meaning, as I wrote before.

-Among those, Okashi (お菓子) refers to any kind of snack, candy and sweet, regardless of where they are made.
-In other words, Okashi is the generic term for snacks, candies and sweets.
+Okashi (お菓子) can refer to any snack, candy, sweet, regardless of where they are made.
+In other words, it is the collective term for snacks.

 What is Ame (飴)?

-Ame (飴) is a category included in Okashi and generally refers to hard candies.
-The Japanese word is typically used as a suffix, like Hakka-Ame (ハッカ飴), Shio-Ame (塩飴), Tankiri-Ame (たんきり飴), Kuro-Ame (黒飴), Nikki-Ame (ニッキ飴), Shoyu-Ame (しょうゆ飴), and Nodo-Ame (のど飴).
+Ame (飴) is a category included in Okashi and generally refers to hard candy, typically used as a suffix, like Hakka-Ame (ハッカ飴), Shio-Ame (塩飴), Kuro-Ame (黒飴), and Nodo-Ame (のど飴).

 Kata-Ame (固飴) and Mizu-Ame (水飴)

 Strictly speaking, Ame is further divided into two types, Kata-Ame (固飴) and Mizu-Ame (水飴).

 Kata-Ame means Hard Candy, and most Japanese Ame treats are this type.
 They have a texture that slowly melts in your mouth.